 I think we can all agree, Halloween costumes are one of the most important aspects of Halloween.
 Whether you decide to spend a fortune and go all out or pick up a costume at the supermarket, or maybe even DIY a Halloween costume, do it!
 Even though we’re having Halloween in lockdown, get your kids a Halloween costume!!
 The best part about a Halloween costume is that they don’t have to be perfect – think perfectly imperfect!!
 You could even dress up a standard outfit with some antique jewellery to create a uniquely different Halloween outfit.

 Take Halloween Outdoors

-Then once you’ve found the perfect Halloween day out, get the kids and yourself all dressed up and head off out.
+Then once you’ve found the perfect Halloween day out, get the kids (and yourself) all dressed up and head off out.
 The kids love to show off their Halloween outfits and to see everyone else’s too.

 Halloween Games and Activities To Play At Home

 There are hundreds of games you can play at home, as we all know by now!
 All you have to do is add a Halloween element to them and the kids will love it.
-The one my girls are super excited to play it the Halloween Scavenger Hunt.
+The one my girls are super excited to play is the Halloween Scavenger Hunt.
 Here are a few other ideas for Halloween in Lockdown: